-Republic Day: Parade to begin shortly, Narendra Modi pays tribute at National War Memorial
+Republic Day: 22 tableaux on show at parade, Brazil President Bolsonaro is chief guest

 The tricolour has been unfurled at Shaheen Bagh in New Delhi, where protests against the Citizenship Amendment Act have been going on for over a month.

-India celebrates its 71st Republic Day on Sunday.
-The day will begin with celebrations from the National War Memorial in New Delhi, attended by President Ram Nath Kovind, Prime Minister Narendra Modi and Brazilian President Jair Bolsonaro.
+Republic Day on Sunday began with Prime Minister Narendra Modi and Defence Minister Rajnath Singh paying tribute at the National War Memorial in New Delhi.
+The parade is being attended by President Ram Nath Kovind, with Brazilian President Jair Bolsonaro as chief guest.

-Tight security has been put in place around Rajpath, from where the Republic Day parade will begin soon.
+Tight security has been put in place around Rajpath, where the Republic Day parade is on.

 Meanwhile, the Delhi Police is on the lookout for people clothed in black and those trying to reach India Gate carrying placards or messages related to the Citizenship Amendment Act or the National Register of Citizens.